ctfs/write-ups-2015/opentoall-ctf-2015/misc/android-oh-no/README.md

 > 0000020
 > ```

 As it says, the original android app encryption/decryption process uses twofish, but there is more than one way to encrypt and install apps on android.
-The keyfile mentioned above is also the keyfile needed to solve this challenge.
-Using that file as a key, you are able to decrypt the encrypted apk with openssl and grep/install to get the flag.
+In this challenge, the encryption is done manually using openssl.

+Using the keyfile mentioned above (without spaces), decrypt the `encrypted.nothingtoseehere.apk`:

+> ```
+> shell@android: openssl aes-128-cbc -d -K aa7db8864627354c7a4b0fbd81f2f399 -iv 000102030405060708090A0B0C0D0E0F -in encrypted.nothingtoseehere.apk -out decrypted.nothingtoseehere.apk
+> ```

+From here, grep/install to get the flag.
 <br>
 ## Notes from the author:
 <br>